Elephant's Foot (Chernobyl): Composition

 The Elephant's Foot is a black ceramic composed primarily of silicon dioxide, with smaller amounts of other oxides, primarily uranium, calcium, iron, zirconium, aluminum, magnesium, and potassium.
 Over time, zircon crystals have started to form slowly within the mass as it cools, and crystalline uranium dioxide dendrites are growing quickly and breaking down repeatedly.
 Despite the distribution of uranium-bearing particles not being uniform, the radioactivity of the mass is evenly distributed.
-The mass was quite dense and unyielding to efforts to collect samples for analysis via a drill mounted on a remote-controlled trolley, and armor-piercing rounds fired from an AK-47 rifle were necessary to break off usable chunks.
+The mass was quite dense and unyielding to efforts to collect samples for analysis via a drill mounted on a remote-controlled trolley.
+Armor-piercing rounds fired from a rifle were required to break off usable chunks.
 By June 1998, the outer layers had started turning to dust and the mass had started to crack, as the radioactive components were starting to disintegrate to a point where the structural integrity of the glass was failing.
 In 2021, the mass was described as having a consistency similar to sand.